Toddler Drinks — What Does the Research Say About These Products?

 Toddler milks aren’t beneficial to the majority of children, but the only damage they’re likely to do is to your wallet.

-Hyland notes that there are some occasions — like when a child has underweight — when a supplemental drink may be just what the doctor ordered.
-But remember: Toddler milks aren’t the same thing as supplemental drinks.
+Hyland notes that there are some occasions — like when a child is underweight — when a supplemental drink may be just what the doctor ordered.
+But remember: Toddler milks or drinks aren’t the same thing as supplemental nutrition drinks.
 And, importantly, toddler milks don’t stimulate healthy weight gain.
-In fact, they don’t provide any more calories than whole milk.
+In fact, they don’t provide any more calories than whole milk!

 “Sometimes, parents think, ‘Oh, toddler milks will give them an extra boost,’” Hyland says.
-“It does, it gives them extra nutrients, vitamins, minerals and essential fatty acids.
+“It does give them some extra vitamins, minerals and essential fatty acids.
 But it doesn’t give them extra calories, so I would not say that a toddler drink is going to lead to or encourage obesity, necessarily.”

 Hyland encourages you to speak to your pediatrician or registered dietitian.
 They can give recommendations for an appropriate oral supplement to promote growth.